Table of contents

 You can begin receiving SMP up to 11 weeks before your baby’s due date, and the latest you can begin is the date of birth.

-You will still have to pay tax and National Insurance when receiving SMP, unless you fall below the earnings threshold anyway.
+Tax and National Insurance will be deducted from SMP, unless you fall below the earnings threshold.

 If you do not qualify for Statutory Maternity Pay, you may be eligible for Maternity Allowance.